 Ocimene as a Functional Ingredient

-This particular terpene isn’t a big part of our product line, partially because the best way to get its benefits is by smoking or vaping.
+This particular terpene wasn’t a big part of our previous product line, partially because the best way to get its benefits is by smoking or vaping.
 Like many other cannabis terpenes, it’s also a great insecticide.
 It has a green, woody flavor with floral and vegetal notes.
 It makes huge contributions to the scent of orchids.